Code-Institute-Submissions/ecommerce-pp5-2/README.md

 the owner of the site to upload products and categorise them appropriately to ensure that the users of the site will be able to find the products.

-The owner will be able to grow the type of products as the business develops, as there is flexibility with the database to continue to add to the existing database.
+The owner will be able to increse the type of products sold as the business develops, as there is flexibility with the database to continue to add to the existing database.
 The owner can add and delete products and categories in the admin section of the website.

 <details>
 <summary> Database schema </summary>